tensorflow/minigo/ROADMAP.md

   The evaluator plays two models against each other, the champ and the challenger, writing the games out to the directory at `sgf_output`.
+  Note the 'threshold' is not arbitrary -- its arrived at by modelling the series of games as a bernoulli process and doing MATH.

   Open Questions:
     * How should it communicate the winner?
 Re-symlinking the `best_model`